qiqizhang0325-afk/Qi_IntraChr_InterChr_Interaction/data/README.md

 # Data Directory

-Place your VCF files in this directory.
+Place your VCF or PLINK PED/MAP files in this directory.

 ## Test Data

-A test VCF file (`test.vcf`) is included in this repository.
+VCF test data: a small `test.vcf` is included.
 You can use it to test the analysis pipeline:

 ```bash
 # The test file is already in data/ directory